tinythings/sysinspect/man/sysinspect.8.md

 - **--tag** and **--untag** update the **minion.profile** static trait
 - a profile file carries its own canonical **name** field; the filename is only storage
+- new profile files are written with lowercase filenames, but existing indexed filenames remain valid as-is

 MODULE REPOSITORY
 =================